OMB-Py: Python Micro-Benchmarks for Evaluating Performance of MPI Libraries on HPC Systems: Evaluation

 \subsubsection{RI2}

 RI2 is an in-house cluster at The Ohio State University.
-We would like to thank the MVAPICH2 team for providing access to this cluster.
 On this cluster, we perform experiments on up to 8 nodes equipped with Intel(R) Xeon(R) Gold 6132 processors with two sockets.
 Each socket has 14 cores each (28 core per node) at 2.40GHz frequency.
 This system is interconnected using Mellanox SB7790 and SB7800 InfiniBand switches.

-The GPU experiments are performed on the RI2 cluster.
-We use 8 nodes that each has one NVIDIA Tesla V100 GPU with 32GB of GPU memory and Intel(R) Xeon(R) CPU E5-2680 v4 processors with 28 cores per node at 2.40GHz frequency.